maptiler/maptiler-sdk-js/readme.md

 ![](images/screenshots/multilang.gif)

 # Built-in support for right-to-left languages
-Languages that are written right-to-left such as arabic and hebrew are fully supported by default.
-No need to install any plugin!
+Languages that are written right-to-left such as Arabic and Hebrew are fully supported by default.
+No need to install any plugins!

 <p align="center">
   <img src="images/screenshots/lang-arabic.jpeg" width="48%"></img>